dentarg/auth0-blog/_posts/2017-10-18-oauth-2-best-practices-for-native-apps.markdown

 Cross-Site Request Forgery (CSRF) attacks should also be mitigated by using the `state` parameter to link client requests and responses.
 More details are available in section 5.3.5 of [OAuth 2.0 Threat Model and Security Considerations](https://tools.ietf.org/html/rfc6819).

 The user's browser is the recommended external user agent.
 Embedded user agents must not be used for authorization requests.
 Authorization servers may detect and block requests from embedded user agents, as they are unsafe for third parties, such as the authorization server itself.
-The reason for this is because the app can then access not only the OAuth authorizationg grant, but also the user's full authentication credentials.
+The reason for this is because the app can then access not only the OAuth authorization grant, but also the user's full authentication credentials.
 The app could then potentially record or use this information maliciously.
 In addition, embedded user agents don't share authentication state with other apps or the browser and therefore disabling single sign-on benefits.

 ## Conclusion